 “Other countries don’t have the same kind of concentration of money being put into propaganda, to tell the population that they should believe this.”

-(See the second half of the brief video interview with Dorling on this link.
+(See the brief video interview with Dorling below.

 It’s worth the 8-1/2 minutes of your time.)